 Students (ages 24 and under): Free (* Except for foreign visitors)

-On the last Wednesday of the month, and when wearing a hanbok dress, the entrance is free.
+On the last Wednesday of the month, you can enter for free by wearing a hanbok dress.

 Address: 99, Yulgok-ro, Jongno-gu, Seoul